-- 1. The City agrees that it will apply an amount that is approximately equal to 7.3% of the base salary of employees in the Unit represented by P.O.A. into the City Retirement System, thereby reducing the amount deducted from employees' paychecks as the employees' retirement contribution by that amount.
-Effective July 5, 2002, this pickup was increased from 7.3% to 9%.
-Effective July 5, 2003, this pickup is increased from 9% to 10%.
-These increases to remain in effect until the Employee Contribution Reserve is exhausted.
+- 1. The City agrees to continue to "pick up" or pay for 4.1% of the employee's portion of the required retirement contribution to SDCERS.
 The employee, upon termination, will have no vested right in the amount so contributed by the City.
-Substitution of this portion of the employees' contribution by a City payment will not decrease the total amount applied towards the required retirement contribution, and will not affect retirement benefits.
+Substitution of this portion of the employee's contribution by a City payment will not decrease the total amount applied towards the required retirement contribution, and will not affect retirement benefits.
 Provided, however, such payment shall not exceed any employee's total contribution to the system. - 2.
 Federal law mandates that all employees be covered by a qualified retirement plan or by Social Security effective July 1, 1991.
 This impacts the classification of Police Recruit since they do not participate in any retirement system while in the Academy.
-Due to this mandate, it is agreed for the classification of Police Recruit that participation in a version of the Supplemental Pension Savings Plan is mandatory until becoming sworn and being enrolled in the City Retirement System. - 3.
-1981 Pension Plan: Effective July 1, 1991, for the purpose of benefit calculation only, 1981 Plan service will be made equivalent to CERS service. - 4.
+Due to this mandate, it is agreed for the classification of Police Recruit that participation in a version of the Supplemental Pension Savings Plan is mandatory until becoming sworn and being enrolled in the City Retirement System.

+- 3. 1981 Pension Plan: Effective July 1, 1991, for the purpose of benefit calculation only, 1981 Plan service will be made equivalent to CERS service. - 4.
 C.O.L.A.: Effective July 1, 1992, and thereafter, the COLA for individuals who retired prior to October 6, 1980, will be increased from 1.5% to 2.0%. - 5.
 IRS 414(H)(2)

-Beginning July 1, 1993, the City agrees to implement IRS Section 414(H)(2) for all members in the unit, allowing employee contributions to the Retirement system to be made pre-tax, contingent upon "safe harbor" limitations not being exceeded.
+Beginning July 1.
+1993, the City agrees to implement IRS Section 414(H)(2) for all members in the unit, allowing employee contributions to the Retirement system to be made pre-tax, contingent upon "safe harbor" limitations not being exceeded.